 Purchasing things like good ice skates online has never been easy.
 But choosing hockey skates or figure skates that fit wide feet snugly usually turns out to be even trickier.
 All too often, figure skaters and hockey players, especially beginners, follow recommendations from random people online.

 And what happens?
 These players end up with a pair of ice skates that crush their feet harder than they’ve ever been squeezed.
 As I review 5 of the best ice skates for wide feet, I focus on helping you pick up something that’ll work great for your foot size and shape.

-As you near the finish of this review, you’ll find a detailed buying guide where I explain how to choose the right boot for figure skating and hockey playing.
-At this point, I’ll quickly list out 5 of what I (and many other skaters) consider to be the best wide feet ice skates for tracing out figures and stopping hard pucks.
+Near the finish of this review, you’ll find a detailed buying guide where I explain how to choose the right boot for figure skating and hockey playing.
+At this point, though, I’ll quickly list out 5 of what I (and many other skaters) consider to be the best wide feet ice skates for cutting figures and stopping hard puck shots.

 Without further ado, here’s my list of the best figure skates and hockey skates that come in wide.
 Whether you’re planning on playing in a rec league or are an accomplished figure/hockey skater, you’ll likely find an option you like.

 - 5 Best Wide Fitting Figure Skates and Hockey Skates

 - Wide-foot Ice Skate Reviews & A Super Detailed Buying Guide)